oduis/UEVRDeluxe-docs/SubmitProfile.md

 ### 1. Test it to make sure quality is good
 Many games run with some little glitches, but test it before submitting:
-- Play the game yourself for more than just 5 minutes (in cases it crashes e.g. later on cutscenes etc.)
+- Play the game yourself for more than just 5 minutes (in case it crashes e.g. later on cutscenes etc.)
 - Even better: Have the community on [Discord UE-Games](https://discord.com/channels/747967102895390741/1062167556129030164) test it

 ### 2. Add descriptions